This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • What you eat: Drinking on an empty stomach will get you drunk faster.
 It can also irritate your digestive system, which won’t be fun to deal with if you’re at a social event.

-• Drinking speed: The more alcohol you drink in a shorter period of time, the less time your body has to metabolize alcohol.
-Sipping over time instead of drinking at a fast pace reduces the effects of alcohol in your body.
+• Drinking speed: The more alcohol you drink on a single occasion, the less time your body has to metabolize alcohol.
+Sipping over time instead of drinking at a fast pace reduces the effects of alcohol on your body.

 What Happens If You Keep Drinking Too Much Alcohol?